Gardening Answers Knowledgebase

 "In nature this is an uncommon, even endangered species.
 It has been recorded to 87' x 23' x 96' wide, and has reliable bright yellow or even yellow-orange fall color.
 Its heartwood is also deep yellow.
 Uncommon in Seattle, Yellowwoods are unreliable as flowering trees: their white flowers appear full force in some Junes, but are absent or weak in most years.
 They have no other faults except a branching habit prone to breaking up; careful pruning can help with this."

-Below are links to information and images, from Oregon State University and University of Connecticut.
+Below are links to information and images, from Oregon State University.
 This tree looks glorious when it flowers!
 Provided the spot is well-drained, and has no history of verticillium, to which Cladrastis is susceptible (see the link from SelecTree below for details), it seems like a great choice.

 As an argument against aspen (Populus species, usually P. tremuloides in our area), Arthur Lee Jacobson mentions that they tend to sucker from the roots.
 The SelecTree site mentions twig and dry fruit litter, high allergen count, and numerous pest and disease problems.